Limits of Classical correlations and Quantum advantages under (Anti-)Distinguishability constraints in Multipartite Communication: The task of Antidistinguishing distributed inputs

-\begin{thm}[Classical Anti-distinguishability of distributed inputs] In a classical multipartite communication scenario constrained by anti-distinguishability values $\{A_i\}_i$ of the individual sender's input, the optimal success metric $(\mathcal{\widetilde{S}_C})$ of anti-distinguishing distributed inputs $\vec{x}$ is upper bounded as \be \mathcal{\widetilde{S}_C} \leqslant 1 - \prod_{i=1}^N (1-A_i) . \ee \end{thm} \begin{proof} In classical communication, the success metric \eqref{def-SC} of anti-distinguishability of distributed inputs obtains the form under the constraints on $\{p_e(m_i|x_i)\}$ given by \eqref{antii}.
-Note that for each choice of $\vec{m}$ the decoding probabilities $\{p_d(z|\vec{m})\}$ satisfying \eqref{de1},\eqref{de2} form a convex polytope whose extremal points are characterized by deterministic decoding strategies, i.e., $p_d\left(z|\vec{m}\right) =0~\forall z$ except for a specific outcome $z^*$ such that $p_d\left(z^*|\vec{m}\right) =1$.
+\begin{thm}[Classical Antidistinguishability of distributed inputs] In a classical multipartite communication scenario constrained by antidistinguishability values $\{A_i\}_i$ of the individual sender's input, the optimal success metric $(\mathcal{\widetilde{S}_C})$ of antidistinguishing distributed inputs $\vec{x}$ is upper bounded as \be \mathcal{\widetilde{S}_C} \leqslant 1 - \prod_{i=1}^N (1-A_i) . \ee \end{thm} \begin{proof} In classical communication, the success metric \eqref{def-SC} of antidistinguishability of distributed inputs obtains the form under the constraints on $\{p_e(m_i|x_i)\}$ given by \eqref{antii}.
+Note that for each choice of $\vec{m}$ the decoding probabilities $\{p_d(z|\vec{m})\}$ satisfying \eqref{de1} and \eqref{de2} form a convex polytope whose extremal points are characterized by deterministic decoding strategies, i.e., $p_d\left(z|\vec{m}\right) =0~\forall z$ except for a specific outcome $z^*$ such that $p_d\left(z^*|\vec{m}\right) =1$.
 Corresponding to each $\vec{m}$ opting for a deterministic decoding strategy, the optimization over $\vec{x}$ can be realized by minimizing $q_{\vec{x}}\prod_{j=1}^Np_e\left(m_j|x_j\right)$ over the index $\vec{x}$.
 This leads to a simpler reformulation of \eqref{classical distributed} as where $q_{\vec{x}}=\prod_{j=1}^Nq_{x_j}$ is used.
 It can be easily seen that for any set of non-negative numbers $\{\alpha_{i,j}\}_{i,j},$ the following identity holds,

 By identifying the variables $\alpha_{i,j}$ with $q_{x_j}p_e(m_j|x_j)$ in \eqref{stc-sim}, and applying the above relation, we obtain